 CEO & Founder

 Guadalupe graduated from MIT with a BS in Chemistry, an MS in Engineering Systems, and an MBA.
-He is a John F. Kennedy Fellow at Harvard, pursuing a Masters in Public Administration in Government and Politics.
+He also received his MPA in Leadership, Management, and Politics from Harvard Kennedy School.
 Business Insider has recognized Guadalupe as one of six powerful LGBTQ+ executives; Boston Business Journal named him to their 40 under 40 list; and PharmaVoice found him one of the 100 Most Inspiring People in the Life Science Industry today.